 - Costs of producing advertising materials such as business cards, brochures, and web pages.

-- Costs of advertising events such as a publicity campaign or special promotion.
+- Costs of advertising events such as a publicity campaign or special promotional event.

 Advertising Expenses You Can Deduct

 You may deduct expenses for advertising your business.
 It's important to note that these must be ordinary and reasonable expenses for advertising.
-Some examples would be printing of business cards, Yellow Pages ads, newspaper advertisements, TV and Radio ads costs (including production costs), and costs for setting up your business website.
+Some examples would be the printing of business cards, Yellow Pages ads, newspaper advertisements, TV and Radio ads costs (including production costs), and costs for setting up your business website.